Wotcnt/Polyrifringence-Engine/README.md

    Model entangled beam behavior and phase-memory effects for post-quantum interferometry and measurement fidelity tests.

 4. **GPU-Accelerated Scientific Visualization**
-   Integrate the Phase-Trace Viewer with research dashboards or SandDance analytics for real-time coherence mapping.
+   Integrate the Phase-Trace Viewer with dashboards or SandDance analytics for real-time coherence mapping.

 5. **Metrology & Calibration Standards**
    Use Euclid-drift diagnostics (< 0.1 mrad) to benchmark optical alignment, calibration systems, and sensor drift performance.